No indictments for 6 Georgia sheriff’s deputies fired after man’s in-custody death, according to court documents - KESQ

 The six former deputies – Ellonte Johnson, Randy Gaddy, Dionte McCauley, Fred Denson, Derrick Doyle and Danilo Jones-Lamont – were facing potential charges of involuntary manslaughter, reckless conduct and violation of oath by public officer, according to a court document.

-Thurmond family attorney Thomas Reynolds told CNN they plan to pursue a civil lawsuit.
+Thurmond family attorney Thomas Reynolds told CNN the family plans to pursue a civil lawsuit.
 The civil rights attorney added that after watching the video the incident was in his opinion “a clear abuse of power.”

 A timeline document from the county medical examiner’s office said Thurmond continued to be “combative” after the deputies placed him on the walkway.
 The deputies and Thurmond struggle for several minutes until the deputies gain control of him.